D.C. Police Union to file class grievance against city over massive data leak

 The union also wants the city’s inspector general to investigate the negotiations between the city and Babuk.

-Union President Gregg Pemberton said “this is just one more nail in the coffin for hiring qualified police officers.”
+Union President Gregg Pemberton said, “This is just one more nail in the coffin for hiring qualified police officers.”

 “The city is trying to take away our collective bargaining rights, trying to eliminate qualified immunity, and now it appears they cannot even protect the extremely sensitive and private data belonging to employees,” Mr. Pemberton said.
 “How we will ever hire anyone to work here is beyond me.”